 Suhani was deeply affected by these problems faced by women in the rural pockets of the country and this inspired her to take the first step in building the Myna Mahila Foundation in 2015 which she co-founded with other local women from the slum.
 The foundation started with a vision to empower women in a way that would provide them with better healthcare facilities and also enlighten them with health-related issues.
 After a few months of brainstorming, the team came up with an idea of turning their mission into a tangible product and the organisation soon started making low-cost high-quality sanitary napkins for females in need.
 “At Myna, we make pads, sell them and spread health and hygiene awareness.
 The pads are extremely pocket-friendly and healthy for one’s skin,” says Suhani.
 The team also conducts extensive door-to-door surveys about menstrual hygiene awareness, sanitary pad disposal, women’s health and women’s employment.

 Myna as a social enterprise has created employment opportunities for thousands of underprivileged women in Mumbai slums, providing them with a steady salary and flexible working hours which are adaptable to their social context.
-“We took a decision to contribute positively by providing monetary benefits to our staff which empowers them to take control of their lives, making them independent as well as financially and mentally stable”, says Suhani.
-Not only this, but Myna also educates their staff in English, life skills, health, self-defense and computer literacy.
+Since 2015, they have directly impacted over 5,00,000 women at their doorstep in some of the most vulnerable slum communities and schools in Mumbai and aim to reach 21 Lakh, women, by 2025.
+Myna also educates their staff in English, life skills, health, self-defence and computer literacy.
 They hold workshops, courses and lectures with the women every week and also train some women in business skills to be able to operate a sanitary pad micro-franchise themselves.

 Help us sustain and spread Positive Journalism!